BrianENguyen/brianenguyen.com/pages/blog/universal-studios.md

 excitement I had as a kid.

-## The Simpsons Ride, Giant Pink Frost Sprinkled Donut
+## The Simpsons

+### The Simpsons Ride

 Next, we went to The Simpsons ride.
-I&rsquo;m still sad that this replaced the Back to the Future ride, which I only to ride it once before its replacement.
+I&rsquo;m still sad that this replaced the Back to the Future ride, which I only got to ride it once before its replacement.
 Nevertheless, I still greatly enjoy The Simpsons ride, and fortunately, nothing changed about it since last time I&rsquo;ve been there.

 When The Simpsons ride was initially introduced, the surrounding scenery was still undergoing construction.
 At that time, the only available spot was the Kwik-E-Mart, offering Simpsons-themed souvenirs.
-However, the area has now been transformed to include buildings and references from The Simpsons.
+However, the area has now been transformed to include buildings and references from show.
 Some of these structures serve as guest facilities, such as Moe&rsquo;s Tavern (a restaurant and bar) and Luigi&rsquo;s Pizza.

+### Giant Pink Frosted Sprinkled Donut

 Arguably the most popular food item that&rsquo;s being sold in The Simpsons area is the large Lard Lad Donuts.
 These donuts are colossal, approximately the size of